acne causes treatment

 Noninflammatory acne causes whiteheads or blackheads without redness or skin swelling .

 Retinoids.
 Topical retinoid medications are often recommended for noninflammatory acne.
 Examples of these medications include tretinoin, adapalene and tazarotene.
-Retinoids are usually applied once per day, although people who develop skin irritation can reduce this to every other day or less, then increase as tolerated over time.
-Most people become more tolerant of retinoids over time.
-Most retinoids are available in a gel or cream.
-People with oily skin may prefer gels because they have a drying effect, while people with dry skin may prefer a cream.
-Retinoids can cause skin irritation.
-While using topical retinoids, you should apply a sunscreen with SPF 15 or greater before sun exposure.
+Retinoids are typically administered once daily, and those experiencing skin irritation can adjust the frequency to every other day or less, gradually increasing as tolerated.
+With time, most individuals develop increased tolerance to retinoids.
+These formulations are commonly available in gel or cream forms, with gels being preferred by those with oily skin due to their drying effect, while individuals with dry skin may opt for creams.
+It’s important to note that retinoids may lead to skin irritation, and during their use, applying a sunscreen with SPF 15 or higher before sun exposure is recommended.

 Other acne products.
-People who cannot tolerate retinoids may try other topical medications, such as salicylic acid, glycolic acid, or azelaic acid.
+Individuals who cannot tolerate retinoids may consider other topical medications, such as salicylic acid, glycolic acid, or azelaic acid.
 All of these treatments can be helpful in reducing noninflammatory acne, and azelaic acid may reduce acne-related darkening of skin.

 Mild to moderate inflammatory acne